Skip to main content

 When coils freeze, this could lead to multiple issues.
 Your refrigerant itself could start to leak from the unit.
 Or you could end up with water leaks as the frozen condensation on the AC coils melts and overflows the AC pan.

-Signs Your Air Conditioner Is Leaking
+5 Signs Your Air Conditioner Is Leaking Water

 So, how exactly do you know if your AC unit is leaking?
 Look for the following signs of a water or refrigerant leak: